Three... Extremes: Dumplings

 Aging actress Mrs. Li wants to rejuvenate her youth and beauty to attract the attention of her husband, Li, who has secretly taken a mistress behind her back.
 She buys dumplings from Aunt Mei, a mysterious seller who claims to be much older than she appears.
 However, to her disgust, she learns that the dumplings are in fact made from aborted fetuses, which Mei takes from a nearby hospital that has a secret abortion facility, as well as working as an abortion midwife herself.

 Nevertheless, Mrs. Li decides to continue eating the fetus dumplings.
-One of them, made from a five-month-old fetus (the oldest of the aborted fetuses thus far), seems to have a positive effect on Mrs. Li's libido, yet it also causes her skin to exhibit a fishy smell.
+One of them, made from a five-month-old fetus (the oldest of the aborted fetuses thus far), seems to have a positive effect on Mrs. Li's libido.
+However, since the fetus was "cursed" due to being a product of incest, it also causes her skin to exhibit a fishy smell.
 Eventually, Mei has to move out when the authorities are about to capture her.
 Mrs. Li, now two months pregnant despite being declared infertile earlier, is still desperate for a rejuvenation and performs an abortion on herself.
-She licks some blood off her chin with an inhumanely long tongue.
+She licks some blood off her chin with an inhumanly long tongue.
 Finally, she eats another dumpling.